Strategic control for a Boltzmann like decision-making model: Main Results

-In this section we detail the local analysis and the derivation of fast--slow controllers that stabilize canard orbits in a neighborhood of a fold point of the decision--making system \eqref{Eq:OriginalSystem}.
 First, we study a general fast--slow system and design compatible controllers capable of stabilizing canards around a not necessarily generic fold point, results summarized in Theorem \ref{Thm:GeneralizedQuadraticControl}, and extending the application of our control methods to more degenerate cases.
+Although degenerate folds are nongeneric, they naturally arise as effective models when higher-order terms dominate the local geometry near a fold over finite parameter ranges.
 Moreover, depending on the dynamical features of the system at hand, we provide two different alternatives to accomplish the stabilization of canards, when having either a semi--actuated or a fully controlled system.
 Thereafter, we employ our general results to system \eqref{Eq:OriginalSystem} in order to stabilize canard orbits in two different fold points, entitling the controlling entity with the capability to stay near the bifurcation or produce abrupt transitions by exploiting the system's criticality.
 In particular, in our first example, detailed in Section \ref{SubSec:MaxStock}, we stabilize orbits near a fold point that maximizes the stock of renewable resource $y$ by restricting the share of agents exploiting it.
 On the other hand, our second example, explained in Section \ref{SubSec:OptimalStrategy}, denotes an \emph{optimal exploitation strategy} in which the maximum number possible of agents $x$ benefit from consuming the limited resource $y$ while reducing its stock to the local minimum, producing a favorable scenario both for the population and the controlling entity.